 It also has a great active community where people shares ideas, gives advice/critiques and helps each other, which is something I feel the creative fields need more of!

-You can login as your page and interact as your page (instead of your personal Facebook account), try and find other pages in your niche/interest and interact with them in various ways, comment, like or even propose a collaboration somehow.
-One other thing you can do is to embed and promote your page on your website/portfolio, you can create a box that you can put on your site over here, it’s real simple, you create the box over here, then just place the code that you get where you want the box should be on your site.
+You can log in as your page and interact as your page (instead of your personal Facebook account), try and find other pages in your niche/interest and interact with them in various ways, comment, like or even propose a collaboration somehow.
+One other thing you can do is to embed and promote your page on your website/portfolio, you can create a box that you can put on your site over here, it’s really simple, you create the box over here, then just place the code that you get where you want the box should be on your site.

 Most of us have a Pinterest, but what we sometimes forget is that we can pin our own work too, I wouldn’t recommend overdoing this because you don’t want to bore your followers with your work being posted each and every day and it can easily feel a bit spammy if your only posting your own work, but keep in tasteful and Pinterest can be a great place to spread your work on.

-Also IFTTT is free to use. but not all the sites on the list is available in their service, but most are.
+Also, IFTTT is free to use. but not all the sites on the list is available in their service, but most are.